Finomnis/ws2812-flexio/README.md

 Be aware that this differs from normal, gamma corrected sRGB; a conversion has to take place.
 More info can be found in the documentation of the [`palette`](https://docs.rs/palette) crate.

+## Operating Modes

+This crate can operate either in blocking mode or in asynchronous DMA driven mode.

 ## Specs

 ### Parallel strips